Look, I haven’t had a job in years.

 I wouldn’t really recommend Drupal for a beginner, but if you know you’ll need some advanced customization, it might be an option as far as a website template.

-Option #4 – Rainmaker: The Rainmaker Platform isn’t even as close to as popular as any of the first 3 options, but I wanted to include it.
-It was created by the geniuses at CopyBlogger, which is how you know it’s a high quality product.
+The Rainmaker Platform isn’t as popular as the first three options, but I wanted to include it.
+It was created by the geniuses at CopyBlogger, which is how you know it’s a high-quality product.

 The reason I included it here as an option is because it’s not only a highly polished CMS, it’s a CMS designed specifically for Internet entrepreneurs.